joelewing/chessigy/README.md

 ## Packaging

-Packaging is a work-in-progress, an Arch Linux package can be built with
+Packaging is a work-in-progress, an Arch Linux package can be built with:
 ```bash
 mvn clean install -Ppackage-arch
 ```